VIEW or PURCHASE

 This volume will mark 20 years of n.paradoxa in print.
 The idea behind the topic 'ends and beginnings' concerns how we mark events, series, achievements, cycles of work or old vs. new projects.
 We tend to 'commemorate' things which have ended or been revived.
 Endings provide a chance for reflection, review and delineate change.
 We mark beginnings and openings with launches and parties as we celebrate something "new" in the world.

-This special volume represents an end to what has been two decades in print, but this end is also a beginning for another future and further work.
+This special volume represents an end to what has been two decades in print, but this end is also a beginning of future and further work.
 Reviews of n.paradoxa's work in the last two decades will not be the focus for the volume.
-Instead this is an opportunity to think about what 'beginning' does feminist debate in art history and criticism now anticipate?
-What future agenda for feminist thought and work should or could be begun?
+Instead this is an opportunity to think about what 'beginnings' do feminist debates in art history and criticism now anticipate?
+What future agendas for feminist thought and work should or could be begun?
 What has finished that should be reflected upon or changed?
 What needs to be initiated now?
-So the ambition of this volume is to explore changes in debates from the past, present and into the future, because how we think about the past in the present is central to thinking about the future through the theme of 'ends and beginnings'.
+So the ambition of this volume is to explore changes in debates from the past, present and into the future, because how we think about the past in the present is central to thinking about the future in terms of both 'ends and beginnings'.
 Any articles which address this in relation to contemporary women artists' work and interpretation of that work are welcome. n.paradoxa is looking for articles with strong transnational, transcultural and transgenerational approaches. n.paradoxa would like to publish more work about groups and collective work which has fostered change.

 KT press operates as a not-for-profit company.
 Editor: firstname.lastname@example.org